miguelzacca/AFS/README.md

 Take the web link that ngrok provides "Forwarding", and place it inside the variable ```const redirect_data``` in ```AFS.js```.

 Finally, copy the contents of ```AFS.js``` and paste it into the target site's devtools console.

+## Legal Disclaimer

+This repository contains code primarily focused on JavaScript DOM manipulation for educational or knowledge purposes.
+The author disclaims any responsibility for misuse, including for malicious or illegal activities.
+Users are advised to adhere to all applicable laws and regulations when using the code.
+The author shall not be liable for any damages arising from the use or misuse of the code.
+This repository is intended solely for educational and research purposes, and any unlawful activities are strictly prohibited.